thankful-ai/yeoman/README.md

 1. Convention over configuration.
 There's very few options or ways of doing things.
 You should do things the "Yeoman" way or otherwise use k8s/Nomad.
+2. High availability.
+We'll build a simple server that's easy to bring up, understand, and fix if anything goes wrong.
+There is only one of them, and it doesn't scale horizontally.
+This inherently limits the use of yeoman to smaller teams which can organize around brief (< 5 second) outages of yeoman for upgrades.
+Since yeoman isn't in the critical path, no outages affect production systems.

 ## Project status